-How to Make Cold & Flu Symptoms Feel Better Naturally (Best Natural Remedies to Use for Sore Throat, Fever, Coughs & Congestion?)
+Home Remedies to Make You Feel Better from Cold and Flu (Best Natural Remedies to Use for Sore Throat, Fever, Coughs & Congestion)

-Well, once a cold or flu actually does get a hold of you, you're generally going to be dealing with ugly symptoms.
+Unfortunately, if a cold or flu actually does get its tentacles in you, you're generally going to be dealing with ugly symptoms.
 These are some of them, and we all know they are NOT fun.

 Herbs and other natural methods generally don't have the side effects that OTC medications have.
-They just don't.
 They work more gently on your system, albeit sometimes a little more slowly.
 But herbs support health while they take care of those symptoms.
 OTC meds just don't do that.

 You may also be interested in these related articles in my cold and flu care series: